MODNet: Real-Time Trimap-Free Portrait Matting via Objective Decomposition: Related Works

 \subsection{Image Matting}

-The purpose of image matting is to extract the desired foreground $F$ from a given image $I$.
-Unlike the binary mask output from image segmentation \cite{IS_Survey} and saliency detection \cite{SOD_Survey}, matting predicts an alpha matte with preccise foreground probability for each pixel, which is represented by $\alpha$ in the following formula:
+The purpose of the image matting task is to extract the desired foreground $F$ from a given image $I$.
+This task predicts an alpha matte with a precise foreground probability value $\alpha$ for each pixel $i$ as:

-where $i$ is the pixel index, and $B$ is the background of $I$.
-When the background is not a green screen, this problem is ill-posed since all variables on the right hand side are unknown.
+where $B$ is the background of $I$.
+This problem is ill-posed since all variables on the right hand side are unknown.
 Most existing matting methods take a pre-defined trimap as an auxiliary input, which is a mask containing three regions: absolute foreground ($\alpha = 1$), absolute background ($\alpha = 0$), and unknown area ($\alpha = 0.5$).
-In this way, the matting algorithms only have to estimate the foreground probability inside the unknown area based on the priori from the other two regions.
+They aim to estimate the foreground probability inside the unknown area only, based on the priori from the other two regions.

-Traditional matting algorithms heavily rely on low-level features, \eg, color cues, to determine the alpha matte through sampling \cite{sampling_chuang, sampling_feng, sampling_gastal, sampling_he, sampling_johnson, sampling_karacan, sampling_ruzon} or propagation \cite{prop_aksoy2, prop_aksoy, prop_bai, prop_chen, prop_grady, prop_levin, prop_levin2, prop_sun}, which often fail in complex scenes.
-With the tremendous progress of deep learning, many methods based on convolutional neural networks (CNN) have been proposed, and they improve matting results significantly.
-Cho \etal \cite{NIMUDCNN} and Shen \etal \cite{DAPM} combined the classic algorithms with CNN for alpha matte refinement.
-Xu \etal \cite{DIM} proposed an auto-encoder architecture to predict alpha matte from a RGB image and a trimap.
-Some works \cite{GCA, IndexMatter} argued that the attention mechanism could help improve matting performance.
-Lutz \etal \cite{AlphaGAN} demonstrated the effectiveness of generative adversarial networks \cite{GAN} in matting.
-Cai \etal \cite{AdaMatting} suggested a trimap refinement process before matting and showed the advantages of an elaborate trimap.
-Since obtaining a trimap requires user effort, some recent methods (including our MODNet) attempt to avoid it, as described below.
+Traditional matting algorithms heavily rely on low-level features, {\it e.g.}, color cues, to determine the alpha matte through sampling \cite{sampling_chuang, sampling_feng, sampling_gastal, sampling_he, sampling_johnson, sampling_karacan, sampling_ruzon,yang2018active} or propagation \cite{prop_aksoy2, prop_aksoy, prop_bai, prop_chen, prop_grady, prop_levin, prop_levin2, prop_sun}, which often fail in complex scenes.
+With the tremendous progress of deep learning, many methods based on CNNs have been proposed with notable successes.
+Cho {\it et al.} \cite{NIMUDCNN} and Shen {\it et al.} \cite{DAPM} combined the classic algorithms with CNNs for alpha matte refinement.
+Xu {\it et al.} \cite{DIM} proposed an auto-encoder architecture to predict an alpha matte from a RGB image and a trimap.
+Some works \cite{GCA, IndexMatter} used attention mechanisms to help improve matting performances.
+Cai {\it et al.} \cite{AdaMatting} suggested a trimap refinement process before matting and showed the advantages of using the refined trimaps.

+Since creating trimaps requires users' additional efforts and the quality of the resulting mattes depends on users' experiences, some recent methods (including our MODNet) attempt to avoid them, as described below.

-\subsection{Trimap-free Portrait Matting}
+\subsection{Trimap-Free Portrait Matting}